Principal Investigator and Program Director – Darin Davis, Ph.D.

-Dr. Rebecca Poe Hays earned a Ph.D. in Hebrew Bible/Old Testament at Baylor, where she has had teaching appointments in the Department of Religion, the Continuing Education Program, and George W. Truett Theological Seminary.
-The author of a number of scholarly articles in the field of biblical studies, she has also served in churches and Christian non-profits in Tennessee, Alabama, and Texas.
+Dr. Nathan Hays earned a Ph.D. in Hebrew Bible/Old Testament at Baylor, where he has had teaching appointments in the Department of Religion and George W. Truett Theological Seminary.
+The author of a number of scholarly articles in the field of biblical studies, he has also served in churches in Texas and North Carolina.

 Supporting the work of the Soundings Leadership Team through counsel and advocacy will be an advisory board comprised of Baylor administrators, faculty, and students as well as a representative of the Baptist General Convention of Texas (BGCT) and senior pastors from both within and outside the Baptist tradition.

 Dr. Lori Kanitz (Assistant Director of the Institute for Faith and Learning), Institute for Faith and Learning representative

 Dr. Matt Homeyer, Director of W. Winfred Moore Center for Ministry Effectiveness

 Dr. Todd Still, Dean of Georege W. Truett Seminary